katur/blogsite/README.md

 where anyone can create an account and start their own blogs.
 Rather, it is an extension to a website where the website administrators maintain control over the blogs and who contributes to them.
-Some examples of where it might be useful:
+Examples of where it might be useful:

 - An individual's portfolio site, with a single blog and single contributor.
 - A site like my mom's birding website, which will have several blogs with